How to Use Storytelling for Nonprofits to Get More Grants

 Your narrative and budget should be mirror images of one another, so be sure that they tell identical stories.

-With Story, Grantwriting Doesn’t Have to Be Tedious
+With Storytelling, Grantwriting Doesn’t Have to Be Tedious

 Overall, a grant proposal doesn’t have to be tedious.
 Think of it as an opportunity to seize upon the intersection between your mission and a foundation’s goals in order to connect a potential grant to the shared interests that will make funders care, while telling the tale of a world forever changed for the better.